mattiascibien/ivygen/readme.md

  - Port to Qt5
  - Improvements on rendering code
  - Usability improvements
+ - No more need to triangulate models on import

 ## Usage

 Import your obj+mtl scene, double-click to place the ivy root, press "grow", and enjoy watching the ivy growing!

 Press "birth" to generate the full geometry.

 Use the export function to save your ivy geometry as obj+mtl for usage in your 3d world.
-Please triangulate your obj scene before loading it, and keep your scenes simple, since the growing process slows down in complex scenes heavily.
+Please try to keep your scenes simple, since the growing process slows down in complex scenes heavily.

 In case your ivy is growing inside your objects, use the "flip normals" button to flip the surface normals of your objects.
 You can customize your ivy using the provided settings - tool-tips will help you to understand